 To my surprise, the following spring this same sad little bleeding heart flourished in its new location and was covered with dramatic blooms and healthy lush green foliage.
 If you find yourself in a similar circumstance and need to move a bleeding heart plant, then read on to learn how.

 How to Transplant a Bleeding Heart Plant

 Sometimes we have a vision of a perfect flowerbed in our minds, but the plants have ideas of their own.
 The simple act of transplanting garden plants to a better location can occasionally help them perform better.
 Transplanting may seem a little scary and risky when you are new to gardening, but when done properly, oftentimes the risk pays off.
 Had I been afraid to move my bleeding heart, it probably would have continued to suffer until it died out.

-Bleeding heart (Dicentra spectabilis) in a perennial hardy in zones 3-9.
+Bleeding heart (Dicentra spectabilis) is a perennial hardy in zones 3 through 9.
 It prefers a partially shaded location, where it will have some protection from the intense afternoon sun.
 Bleeding heart is not too particular about soil type, as long as the location is well draining.
 When transplanting bleeding heart, choose a site with afternoon shade and well-draining soil.

 Caring For Bleeding Heart Transplants

 When to transplant bleeding hearts depends on why you are transplanting it.
 Technically, you can move bleeding heart anytime, but it is less stressful for the plant if you do it in early spring or fall.